Energy-dependent flavour ratios in neutrino telescopes from charm: Inferring flavour ratio changes from event-rate ratios of different morphologies

-While the computed cascade-to-track ratios show hints of growth at higher energies, the associated uncertainties --- a consequence of the inevitable low event statistics --- are simply too large to allow a definitive conclusion as to whether the growth specifically points towards the dominance of a $\onehalf :\onehalf :0$ origin flux at the higher energies.
+While the computed cascade-to-track ratios show hints of growth at higher energies, the associated uncertainties --- a consequence of the inevitable low event statistics --- are simply too large to allow a definitive conclusion whether there is a growth that points towards the dominance of a $(\onehalf :\onehalf :0)$-origin flux at the higher energies.
+Certainly, with current statistics, a $50:50$ mix of $\pi/K$ and charm sources at $E_\nu =1$ PeV illustrated in Fig.~\ref{fig:flvarscaled} cannot be tested.
 More fine-grained binning would improve the energy resolution of the flavour transition; however this would be at the cost of even poorer per-bin statistics, in turn leading to even higher error bars on the final ratios.
 Nonetheless, we have checked that the trend of growth in the ratio persists even with finer binning, by using 3 (20 events / bin) and 4 bins (15 events / bin), although as mentioned before, it becomes progressively weaker with poorer per-bin event statistics.
 Low statistics of current PeV-scale and higher energy data, with the HESE data containing only 3 events with deposited energies over a PeV, prohibit a similar analysis involving MdSn sources.

+We note that the analysis presented in this section does not take into account experimental efficiencies in distinguishing between the different event morphologies, nor any particular experimental biases.
+It serves as a proof of principle for how similar analyses, potentially with refinements incorporating such considerations, may be carried out to determine energy-dependent flavour ratio variations in the future when more statistics will have accrued at IceCube or other neutrino telescopes.